vinisalazar/vinisalazar/README.md

 ### Hi, I'm Vini (he/him)

-Researcher, developer and aspiring marine microbiologist.
+Microbial oceanography and research software engineering.
 Bridging the gap between metagenomics and oceanographic data.

 I use Vinícius W. Salazar in formal documents and texts, and Vini Salazar for everything else.